MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-example-database.md

 All of this code uses the mysql.connector API.
 The only Azure-specific part is the full host domain for MySQL server (mysql.database.azure.com).

-Next, Download the certificate needed to communicate over TSL/SSL with your Azure Database for MySQL server from https://www.digicert.com/CACerts/BaltimoreCyberTrustRoot.crt.pem and save the certificate file to the same folder as the Python file.
+Next, download the certificate needed to communicate over TSL/SSL with your Azure Database for MySQL server from https://www.digicert.com/CACerts/BaltimoreCyberTrustRoot.crt.pem and save the certificate file to the same folder as the Python file.
 For more information, see [Obtain an SSL Certificate](/azure/mysql/howto-configure-ssl#step-1-obtain-ssl-certificate) in the Azure Database for MySQL documentation.

 Finally, run the code: